luigiselmi/kafka-clients/README.md

     $ docker stack deploy --compose-file docker-compose-fcd-thessaloniki.yml frameworks-stack

 We name this stack framework-stack.
-We can see the services started and in which node have been deployed using the command
+We can see the services started and in which node they have been deployed using the command

     $ docker stack ps frameworks-stack

+After all the architecture's components are up and running and the Elasticsearch index has been created we can open a tab in a browser and point it to the Kibana main page using any of the public addresses that are available and the Kibana's defaul port.
+For example is the public address of one of the EC2 server in our cluster is 3.124.8.48, we can point our browser to the URL http://3.124.8.48:5601 (this example doesn't use the https protocol).
+The last step is to deploy the producer and the Elasticsearch consumer using the 2nd docker-compose file and the command

+    $ docker stack deploy --compose-file docker-compose.yml fcd-stack

+With this command the producer and consumer containers will be deployed in a different stack but in the same network as stated in the docker-compose file, so the services will be able to communicate.
+After some seconds we should be able to see the first data points in Kibana.